ulyssesv/bflask/README.md

 There is currently no caching in the API.

 It is a **very big deal** since requests to the API results in requests to the NextBus service - which is really slow (besides the rate limiting issue described above).
-Caching would dramatically improve the scalability of the API and is essential to this aplication.
+Caching would dramatically improve the scalability of the API and is essential to this application.

 Caching could be easily done by using a cache backend (such as Redis) and storing the NextBus responses for each bus stop/route departure information.
 Since the nature of the service depends on a close to real-time response for quality, the cache keys could have a TTL of 1 or 2 minutes.

-Another improvement is to cache the entire location based request by adding error to the coordinates (i.e.: reducing one or two digits from the lat/lon) and querying for a bigger area.
+Another improvement is to cache the entire location based request by adding error to the coordinates (i.e.: reducing one or two digits from the lat/lng) and querying for a bigger area.
 This way we could increase the chance of a cache hit and reduce latency/database access since we would serve the entire request using only the cache.

 Possible improvements:
 - cache the departure times for a bus/route